thosgood/this-weeks-finds/markdown/101-151/week124.md

 so simple even a child could understand it, and which, when you work out all the implications, implies that bosonic string theory only makes sense in 26 dimensions.
-I don't expect a child to be able to figure out all the implications\... but I want the essence to be childishly simple.
+I don't expect a child to be able to figure out all the implications... but I want the essence to be childishly simple.

 Here it is.
 Suppose the string worldsheet is an elliptic curve.
 Then we can make it by taking a "lattice" of parallelograms in the complex